 People ask you different questions and want to know why you got divorced and what happened with your marriage.

-And that sucks.
+Honestly, that sucks and it’s one of those nasty single mom struggles.
 You feel like a black sheep and that you did something wrong by getting divorced.

 To be honest, it’s not easy to handle, especially if they judge your kids as well.